Plastic pollution: Decomposition of plastics

 Plastics themselves contribute to approximately 10% of discarded waste.
 Many kinds of plastics exist depending on their precursors and the method for their polymerization.
 Depending on their chemical composition, plastics and resins have varying properties related to contaminant absorption and adsorption.
 Polymer degradation takes much longer as a result of saline environments and the cooling effect of the sea.
 These factors contribute to the persistence of plastic debris in certain environments.
 Recent studies have shown that plastics in the ocean decompose faster than was once thought, due to exposure to sun, rain, and other environmental conditions, resulting in the release of toxic chemicals such as bisphenol A. However, due to the increased volume of plastics in the ocean, decomposition has slowed down.
-The Marine Conservancy has predicted the decomposition rates of several plastic products.
+The Ocean Conservancy has predicted the decomposition rates of several plastic products.
 It is estimated that a foam plastic cup will take 50 years, a plastic beverage holder will take 400 years, a disposable nappy will take 450 years, and fishing line will take 600 years to degrade.

 Persistent organic pollutants

-It was estimated that global production of plastics is approximately 250 mt/yr.
+It was estimated that global production of plastics is approximately 250 Mt per year.
 Their abundance has been found to transport persistent organic pollutants, also known as POPs.
 These pollutants have been linked to an increased distribution of algae associated with red tides.

 Commercial pollutants

 In 2019, the group Break Free From Plastic organized over 70,000 volunteers in 51 countries to collect and identify plastic waste.
 These volunteers collected over "59,000 plastic bags, 53,000 sachets and 29,000 plastic bottles," as reported by The Guardian.
 Nearly half of the items were identifiable by consumer brands.
 The most common brands were Coca-Cola, Nestlé, and Pepsico.
 According to the global campaign coordinator for the project Emma Priestland in 2020, the only way to solve the problem is stopping production of single use plastic and using reusable products instead.
-China is the biggest consumer of single-use plastics.

 Coca-Cola answered that "more than 20% of our portfolio comes in refillable or fountain packaging", they are decreasing the amount of plastic in secondary packaging.

 Nestlé responded that 87% of their packaging and 66% of their plastic packaging can be reused or recycled and by 2025 they want to make it 100%.
 By that year they want to reduce the consumption of virgin plastic by one third.

-Pepsico responded that they want to decrease "virgin plastic in our beverage business by 35% by 2025” and also expanding reuse and refill practices what should prevent 67 billion single use bottles by 2025.
+Pepsico responded that they want to decrease "virgin plastic in our beverage business by 35% by 2025" and also expanding reuse and refill practices what should prevent 67 billion single use bottles by 2025.

+A study from 2024, using the Break Free From Plastic dataset, found that of the aforementioned 50% of the waste that was identifiable by brand, 11% was attributable to Coca-Cola, 5% to Pepsico, 3% to Nestle, 3% to Danone, and 2% to Altria, totaling 24% of the total branded count.
+56 companies accounted for over 50% of the branded items.

+According to The Plastic Waste Makers index, 55% of plastic waste worldwide is created by 20 companies.